Koudela/eArc-di/README.md

 $dc->set(
     yourClassName::class,
     function() {
-        ...do some calculation...
+        //...do some calculation...
-        return new yourClassName(...the calculated arguments...);
+        return new yourClassName(/*...the calculated arguments...*/);
     }
 );
 ```